Albania: Ottoman Empire

-Skanderbeg consistently pursued the goal relentlessly but rather unsuccessfully to constitute a European coalition against the Ottomans.
-He thwarted every attempt by the Ottomans to regain Albania, which they envisioned as a springboard for the invasion of Italy and Western Europe.
-His unequal fight against them won the esteem of Europe also among others financial and military aid from the Papacy and Naples, Venice and Ragusa.
+Despite his brilliance as a military leader, Skanderbeg's victories were only delaying the final conquests.
+The constant Ottoman invasions caused enormous destruction to Albania, greatly reducing the population and destroying flocks of livestock and crops.
+Besides surrender, there was no possible way Skanderbeg would be able to halt the Ottoman invasions despite his successes against them.
+His manpower and resources were insufficient, preventing him from expanding the war efforts and driving the Turks from the Albanian borders.
+Albania was therefore doomed to face an unending series of Ottoman attacks until it eventually fell years after his death.

 When the Ottomans were gaining a firm foothold in the region, Albanian towns were organised into four principal sanjaks.
 The government fostered trade by settling a sizeable Jewish colony of refugees fleeing persecution in Spain.
 The city of Vlorë saw passing through its ports imported merchandise from Europe such as velvets, cotton goods, mohairs, carpets, spices and leather from Bursa and Constantinople.
 Some citizens of Vlorë even had business associates throughout Europe.

 The phenomenon of Islamisation among the Albanians became primarily widespread from the 17th century and continued into the 18th century.
 Islam offered them equal opportunities and advancement within the Ottoman Empire.
 However, motives for conversion were, according to some scholars, diverse depending on the context though the lack of source material does not help when investigating such issues.
 Because of increasing suppression of Catholicism, most Catholic Albanians converted in the 17th century, while Orthodox Albanians followed suit mainly in the following century.

 Since the Albanians were seen as strategically important, they made up a significant proportion of the Ottoman military and bureaucracy.
 Many Muslim Albanians attained important political and military positions and culturally contributed to the broader Muslim world.
 Enjoying this privileged position, they held various high administrative positions with over two dozen Albanian Grand Viziers.
 Others included members of the prominent Köprülü family, Zagan Pasha, Muhammad Ali of Egypt and Ali Pasha of Tepelena.
 Furthermore, two sultans, Bayezid II and Mehmed III, both had mothers of Albanian origin.